 you must provide Theresa Evans in the Law School Dean's Office a

 complete list of the names and addresses of the judges to whom you are

 going to apply (you can either e-mail the list to Theresa at firstname.lastname@example.org

 or bring it to her personally in Room 5211).
-You must give Theresa this list on or before July 15.
+Please copy Melissa Burkland (email@example.com) on any correspondence to Theresa Evans.

 Once the letter is written,